 Planning staff developed tools such as the Social Equity Reference app, which looks at risk factors that can lead to housing and food insecurity, such as age, educational attainment and financial hardship.
 In order to support the Wake County Food Security Plan “Moving Beyond Hunger,” planning staff developed the Food Security Locator app and other resources.

 Our staff provide data analysis to other county departments, agencies and partners to support informed planning and resource allocation.
-The most recently released statistics provide a window into the quality of life and diversity of our residents, the stability of our businesses and the health of our infrastructure.
+The most recently released statistics from the U.S. Census Bureau provide a window into the quality of life and diversity of our residents, the stability of our businesses and the health of our infrastructure.